 Any player may withdraw from a team competing in a USBC with no penalty to either the player or the team, so long as the player's team has 4 or 5 players after the withdrawal.
-If a player's resignation reduces a team to fewer than 4 players, it shall be treated as a withdrawal by the team.
+If a player's resignation reduces a team to fewer than 4 players or causes a Mixed team to have fewer than 2 men and 2 women, it shall be treated as a withdrawal by the team.